hoachnt/hoachnt-web/content/articles/yangho-script.md

 NOILIENTUC 1 LESS THAN 2;
 ```

-Don't forget that YanhoScript is a joke programming language.
+Don't forget that YanghoScript is a joke programming language.